wmde/wikibase-release-pipeline/tools/docs/README.md

 ## Runtime behavior

 - Remote installs clone Wikibase Suite to `~/wikibase-suite` by default.
 Set `WBS_DIR` to use a custom checkout path.
+- Normal installations pull the exact WBS tools image selected by the installation scripts.
+Set `WBS_TOOLS_IMAGE` to test a different published image.
+- `--dev` builds the WBS tools image from `development/images/wbs-tools` instead of pulling it, so local source changes are included.
 - The installer web server runs on port `8888` for browser UI installations.
 - For non-localhost web installs, the installer tries to obtain a Let's Encrypt certificate on port `80`.
 If that fails, it falls back to a self-signed certificate and the browser will warn.
 - If `docker-compose.local.yml` exists in the Wikibase Suite directory, it is merged automatically.